Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Introduction

 An example of structural DNN is convolutional neural network (CNN), which was originally proposed for learning image-related tasks efficiently by capturing the shift invariance and locality properties of images \cite{lecun1989backprop}.
 Encouraged by the great success of CNNs in many fields, most existing studies employed CNNs for learning precoding policies \cite{bo2021deep,kim2020deep,shi2021deep,chen2020sub,zhang2021model,elbir2021family} or used CNN-based solution as a baseline \cite{hu2020iterative}, with the intuition that the channel matrix can be regarded as an image.
 The CNNs used in these works are composed of linear convolutional layers cascaded with fully connected layers (referred to as F-LCNN in the sequel), which are the same as the first CNN proposed in \cite{lecun1989backprop} and are not proved to be shift invariant.
 The motivation of these works to use CNNs is to decrease trainable parameters \cite{shi2021deep,elbir2021family} or simply not mentioned \cite{bo2021deep, kim2020deep, chen2020sub, hu2020iterative, zhang2021model}, while only marginal performance gain was observed over FNN \cite{kim2020deep}.

-Another example is graph neural network (GNN), which can leverage the topology information of a graph and the permutation equivariance (PE) property of a policy.
-PE properties are widely existed in wireless policies \cite{sun2022improving}.
-By judiciously designing a GNN such that its learnable functions satisfy the PE property of a policy, the GNN can learn the policy efficiently \cite{eisen2020optimal,guo2021learning}.
+Another example is graph neural network (GNN), which can leverage the permutation equivariance (PE) property of a policy and the topology information of a graph.
+PE properties are widely existed in wireless policies \cite{sun2022improving,liu2023multidimensional}.
+By judiciously designing a GNN such that its learnable functions satisfy the same PE property of a policy, the GNN can learn the policy efficiently \cite{eisen2020optimal,guo2021learning,liu2023multidimensional}.
 In \cite{jiang2021learning}, a vertex-GNN, which updates hidden representations of vertices, was designed to learn a precoding policy from the received pilots in a reflecting intelligent surface aided system.
 The vertex-GNN was shown generalized well to unseen number of users at low signal-to-noise ratio (SNR).
-However, millions of samples were used in \cite{jiang2021learning} for training the vertex-GNN, since the equivariance of the policy to the permutation of antennas was overlooked.
+However, millions of samples were used in \cite{jiang2021learning} for training the GNN, since the equivariance of the policy to the permutation of antennas was overlooked.
+In \cite{liu2023multidimensional}, multidimensional GNNs (MDGNNs) were proposed as a unified framework to learn a multitude of permutable wireless policies, which can exploit all possible permutations.

 While the inductive biases have been introduced in the aforementioned CNNs and GNNs, when and why the DNNs for learning precoding can perform well remain elusive.